louisvilpoux/learn/README.md

 Data : Titanic (from Kaggle).

 ## Notebook `auto_ml.ipynb` :
-The goal is to use the popular package Auto-ML on well know data and better understand what is happening.
+The goal is to use the popular package Auto-ML on well known data and better understand what is happening.

 Architecture : Not known (it is magic, tadam !)